Essex Property Trust (NYSE:ESS) Issues Q2 2021 Earnings Guidance

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
-Shareholders of record on Wednesday, June 30th will be given a dividend of $2.09 per share.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $8.36 annualized dividend and a yield of 2.69%.
-Essex Property Trust’s dividend payout ratio (DPR) is currently 65.21%.
+Essex Property Trust (NYSE:ESS) last released its quarterly earnings data on Tuesday, April 27th.
+The real estate investment trust reported $2.59 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.04 by ($0.45).
+Essex Property Trust had a net margin of 28.95% and a return on equity of 6.58%.
+During the same quarter last year, the company earned $3.48 earnings per share.
+On average, equities research analysts expect that Essex Property Trust will post 12.23 earnings per share for the current year.

+ESS has been the subject of a number of recent research reports.
+Evercore ISI reissued an in-line rating on shares of Essex Property Trust in a research report on Monday, May 10th.
+Piper Sandler boosted their target price on shares of Essex Property Trust from $320.00 to $340.00 and gave the company an overweight rating in a research report on Monday.
+Morgan Stanley boosted their target price on shares of Essex Property Trust from $319.00 to $332.00 and gave the company an equal weight rating in a research report on Friday, June 11th.
+They noted that the move was a valuation call.
+Wells Fargo & Company boosted their target price on shares of Essex Property Trust from $263.00 to $281.00 and gave the company an equal weight rating in a research report on Thursday, May 13th.
+Finally, Raymond James reaffirmed a sell rating on shares of Essex Property Trust in a research report on Tuesday, February 23rd.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and seven have given a buy rating to the stock.
+The company has an average rating of Hold and an average target price of $296.25.

-In other Essex Property Trust news, Director Thomas E. Robinson sold 2,838 shares of the stock in a transaction on Wednesday, May 12th.
-The shares were sold at an average price of $280.32, for a total transaction of $795,548.16.
-Following the completion of the transaction, the director now owns 7,383 shares in the company, valued at $2,069,602.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-3.80% of the stock is owned by company insiders.
+In other news, Director Thomas E. Robinson sold 2,838 shares of the stock in a transaction dated Wednesday, May 12th.
+The shares were sold at an average price of $280.32, for a total value of $795,548.16.
+Following the completion of the transaction, the director now owns 7,383 shares of the company’s stock, valued at $2,069,602.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+3.80% of the stock is currently owned by corporate insiders.

 Essex Property Trust Company Profile